atmask/theo.fallow.app/content/notes/bp-inspiration/index.md

 ![img](./images/supernatural.png)

-The problems is, this model is only around 200 years old.
+The problem is, this model is only around 200 years old.
 Before then, the natrual and supernatural were not considered distinct but were deeply intertwined.
 God pushed the sun up every morning and that was natural.
 It was an enchanted view of the world not bounded by what we could see and test.
-The problem we often have now, is that we plug the bible into this modern model and create all kinds of problems for ourselves.
-Problems that relate to understanding what it is and how it speaks, and our expectations for it.
-Practically, what happnes is that we want to uphold a high view of scripture as we feel forced to defend it as one of these supernatural interventions and so then it becomes important to defend and explain that it came into existence through supernatural means that cannot be explained through normal human processes, because if that's what happned then the bible is simply a natrual document.
+The problem we often have now, is that we plug the bible into our modern, dualist model and create all kinds of problems for ourselves.
+Problems that relate to understanding what the Bible is, how it speaks, and our expectations for it.
+Practically, what happens is that we want to uphold a high view of scripture as we feel forced to defend it as one of these supernatural interventions and so then it becomes important to defend and explain that it came into existence through supernatural means that cannot be explained through normal human processes, because if that's what happned then the bible is simply a natrual document.

 ### Re-shaping our Notion of Divine-Human Partnership